urbit/developers.urbit.org/content/guides/core/hoon-school/I-testing.md

 ok=%.y
 ```

 (Depending on when you built your fakeship, particular tests may or may not be present.
-You can download them from [the Urbit repo](https://github.com/urbit/urbit/tree/master/pkg/landscape) and add them manually if you like.)
+You can download them from [the Urbit repo](https://github.com/urbit/urbit) and add them manually if you like.
+Regarding the example above (the landscape desk), the tests will likely not be present, so download them from [here](https://github.com/urbit/urbit/tree/master/pkg/landscape) if you would like to run them.)

 Hoon unit tests come in two categories: